 I have to clarify that this is not a healthy salad recipe.
 It’s not a salad you’d eat to try and lose weight.
 But it is packed with protein and makes a filling dinner.
 If you’re looking for a healthier Asian salad, I suggest my healthy Chinese Chicken Salad Recipe.

-somen or ramen noodles, cooked according to package directions
+- 3 cups somen, ramen, spaghetti, or angel hair noodles, cooked according to package directions

 - Put soy sauce, rice vinegar and sugar in a jar and seal.
 Shake well until sugar is dissolved.
 Add oil and refrigerate.